awsdocs/amazon-ec2-user-guide/doc_source/share-amis-with-organizations-and-OUs.md

 ## Considerations<a name="considerations-org-ou"></a>

+Consider the following when sharing AMIs with specific organizations or organizational units\.
 + **No sharing limits** – The AMI owner can share an AMI with any organization or OU, including organizations and OUs that they’re not a member of\.

   There is no limit to the number of organizations or OUs with which an AMI can be shared\.
-+ **Tags** – User\-defined tags that you attach to a shared AMI are available only to your AWS account and not to the AWS accounts in the other organizations and OUs that the AMI is shared with\.
++ **Tags** – User\-defined tags that you attach to a shared AMI are available only to your AWS account, and not to the AWS accounts in the other organizations and OUs with which the AMI is shared\.
-+ **ARN format** – When specifying an organization or OU in a command, make sure to use the correct ARN format\.
++ **ARN format** – When you specify an organization or OU in a command, make sure to use the correct ARN format\.
 You'll get an error if you specify only the ID, for example, if you specify only `o-123example` or `ou-1234-5example`\.

   Correct ARN formats:
   + Organization ARN: `arn:aws:organizations::account-id:organization/organization-id`